kmattingly8/ANA680_final/README.md

 # Flight Price Prediction Model

-## Overview
+## 📌 Overview

-This project involves the creation of a machine learning model that predicts flight prices based on input features such as **class**, **airline**, **duration**, and **number of stops**.
-The project covers the full development lifecycle from data exploration and preprocessing to deployment in various environments such as **Flask**, **Docker**, **Heroku**, **AWS SageMaker**, and **Kubernetes**.
+This project demonstrates the end-to-end development and deployment of a machine learning system designed to **predict flight prices** based on features such as **class, airline, flight duration, number of stops**, and more.

+The workflow follows the complete machine learning lifecycle:

+- **Exploratory Data Analysis (EDA)** to understand trends and outliers
+- **Feature engineering** to transform and optimize input variables
+- **Model selection and tuning**, including baseline and optimized regressors
+- **Evaluation** using MAE, RMSE, and R² metrics
+- **Deployment** via multiple technologies to demonstrate versatility

+The model was deployed in various environments, showcasing both software engineering and MLOps skills:

+- ✅ **Local deployment** using a RESTful Flask API
+- 🐳 **Containerization** with Docker for portability
+- 🔁 **CI/CD pipeline** with GitHub Actions for automation
+- ☁️ **Cloud deployment** using Heroku and AWS SageMaker
+- ☸️ **Production-grade orchestration** using Kubernetes

+This project simulates a **real-world machine learning workflow**, from raw data to production-ready service, and highlights both technical and deployment capabilities across the ML stack.

+## 🧠 What This Project Demonstrates

+- ✅ **End-to-End Data Science Pipeline**: From raw data ingestion and feature engineering to model selection, tuning, and evaluation.
+- 🧪 **Applied Machine Learning**: Used regression models with performance tuning and evaluation using MAE, RMSE, and R² metrics.
+- 🔁 **MLOps Workflow**: Integrated CI/CD pipelines with GitHub Actions for automated testing and deployment.
+- 🐳☁️ **Cloud-Native Deployment**: Dockerized the application, deployed on **Heroku**, **AWS SageMaker**, and **Kubernetes**.
+- 📈 **Model Interpretability**: Correlation analysis and feature importance explored for model transparency.

-## Problem Statement
+## 🎯 Problem Statement

-In the airline industry, understanding and predicting flight prices can be a challenging task, as prices fluctuate depending on multiple factors.
-This project aims to build a machine learning model that predicts flight prices based on key input features.
+Airline pricing is dynamic and influenced by multiple factors such as demand, competition, and booking windows.
+This project aims to predict flight prices using machine learning to support:

+- 🧳 **Consumers** in making cost-effective booking decisions
+- 🏢 **Travel platforms and airlines** in building dynamic pricing engines
+- 📊 **Data teams** in understanding price drivers and optimizing promotions

 ### Why Machine Learning?
 Machine learning is a great tool to predict flight prices because it can handle large datasets with multiple variables and uncover hidden relationships between features.
 By using machine learning, we can develop a model that predicts flight prices accurately and at scale, assisting both consumers and airlines in better understanding flight pricing patterns.